webplatform/docs/html/elements/hr/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=This example uses the '''hr''' element to create a horizontal rule.
+|Description=This example uses the '''hr''' element to create a “paragraph-level thematic break”.
 |Code=<syntaxhighlight lang="html5">
 <p>This is a paragraph.</p>
 <hr>